naykel76/nbw_site/resources/views/docs/react/react-nested-navigation-basic.md

 The `ProductDetailScreen` route is available anywhere within the `CategoryStackNav`.
 This means you can navigate to it from any screen that is part of the `CategoryStackNav`.
-However, you can't navigate to it directly from a screen that is not part of the `CategoryStackNav` (like the ProfileScreen or OrdersScreen).
+However, you can't navigate to it directly from a screen that is not part of the `CategoryStackNav` (like the CartScreen or OrdersScreen).

-Even though the `CategoryListScreen` and `ProductDetailScreen` are unrelated in terms of data, they are related in terms of navigation.
-The `CategoryListScreen` leads to the ProductsScreen, which in turn leads to the `ProductDetailScreen`.
+Even though the `CategoriesScreen` and `ProductDetailScreen` are unrelated in terms of data, they are related in terms of navigation.
+The `CategoriesScreen` leads to the ProductsScreen, which in turn leads to the `ProductDetailScreen`.
 This is why they are all part of the same Stack Navigator.